lcanunayon/csc299-project/task2/README.md

 - The JSON file stores all data and is human-readable
 - Priorities use emoji indicators for quick visual scanning
 - You can combine multiple filters when listing tasks

+-
+add a few commands like priorities, due dates, assignments, submodules

+error: unknown command "priority" and all the new commands